Exploitation film: Hippie exploitation films

 Hippie film is a subgenre of films with hippie characters, films which portray the hippie subculture, and films which promote the non-materialistic hippie counterculture values of peace, love, natural living, communal lifestyles, freedom, spiritual exploration, creativity, travel and pilgrimage, the quest for truth, changing the world for the better, consciousness, and a meaningful life.

 Hippie films were an American phenomenon, and they were popular from the late 1960s to the late 1970s, with important examples including Easy Rider (1969), Woodstock (1970), Zabriskie Point (1970), Let's Scare Jessica to Death (1971), Fritz the Cat (1972), Jesus Christ Superstar (1973) and Hair (1979).

-Martial arts films

-Martial arts films are a subgenre of action films that feature martial arts combat between characters.
-These combats are usually the films' primary appeal and entertainment value, and often are a method of storytelling and character expression and development.
-Martial arts are frequently featured in training scenes and other sequences in addition to fights.
-Martial arts films commonly include hand-to-hand combat along with other types of action, such as stuntwork, chases, and gunfights.
+Hong Kong action films